I am sharing lots of good reasons, all of which will make you question where you choose to spend your money.

 There is no one more quirky than Two Little Boys.
 I love their products.
 So many brilliant words on stationery, pin badges, prints and bags.
 So many great memory books, keepsakes and childrens activity books.
 Sarah the founder and amazingly creative brains behind this brilliant shop keeps coming up with more and more perfect products.
 Definitely unique.

 Now imagine this.
 You need some new gardening gloves.
-You go online to one of the big market places and order a pair cheap as chips from China.
+You go online to one of the big market places and order a pair cheap from China.
 Or not so cheap but from a UK big wholesaler and they get to you quicker.
-They arrive, fab I have my gloves.
+They arrive, great I have my gloves.
 OK, not as good as you thought but no worries they will do.
 You can always go to the hassle of getting another pair when they wear.
 Are you happy?

 Now imagine you go online to a small gardening shop online.
-They have some really good gloves, not cheap as chips but sound perfect for what you need.
+They have some really good gloves, not as cheap but sound perfect for what you need.
 You buy them.
 They arrive all lovely wrapped like care has been taken.
 They last a long time, they are exactly what you need, life is good. 🙂

 At the end of the day and independent shop is a real person, a family business, a couple of friends, a mum, a full time worker running an online shop to build a new life and get out of the rat race (do people still call it that these days?), or just out of uni not able to get a job and decides to use their creative talent in a way that builds them a happy life.